top of page

 people in our target audience watched their fathers have a heart attack last year!!!

 Are you kidding me???
-That quadrupled the accessible audience for our client.
-And that number exponentially grew when you included heart attacks over the past several years...and then added in uncles, grandfathers, older co-workers, etc.
+That quadruples the accessible audience for our client.
+And that number exponentially grows when you include heart attacks over the past several years...and then add in uncles, grandfathers, older co-workers, etc.

 "IT'S YOUR FATHER..."